 Made via the classic Burgundian principles this Pinot was foot-trodden, 20% whole-bunch inclusion, underwent 20 days maceration and saw 12 months in 50% new French, oak using both larger fomat and barrique barrels.
 This wine is unfined and unfiltered.

 The cool-microclimate of this vineyard is ideal for Pinot Noir.
 The site generates a sherberty red-fruit brightness, which leads and lifts the aroma and flavour with elegant and feminine grace.
 This Vintage shows more red-fruit than usual: a fully-ripe macerated strawberry-like perfume fills out the nose, with a background brown-spice bouquet of cinnamon and nutmeg.
 The palate is so vital and fresh, with a concise red-strawberry core mixing with white-strawberry-like stalky tension, combining to give terrific length.
 There is so much class here, with the harmonious mix of fruit, stalks, and fine barrel, creating vibrancy and seamless balance, with best drinking after 5 to 7 years of cellaring.

-Released for Tasting and Delivery from 1st April 2017.
 This Individual Vineyard Pinot Noir comes from the cold climate region of Tumbarumba.